Hearing with both ears

 Binaural hearing and speech development in children

-Hearing with both ears may help children better understand speech and language.
-This is important for children’s learning and development.4
+Hearing with both ears helps children better understand speech and language.
+This is important for their learning and development.4

 What is bimodal hearing?